wp-plugins/bepro-listings/readme.txt

 * (optional) If interested in having user submit listings to your website, create another page and call it "submit a listing".
 In the content of that page, place the following shortcode [create_listing_form]

 * (optional) If interested in having users manage their own listings, create a profile page and name it "My Listings".
 In the content of that page, place the following shortcode [bl_my_listings]

-* (optional) Consider creating a template file for the Listing Detail Pages.
-This requires php knowledge and documentation is available on our website

 * (optional) Install any needed add-ons.
 Visit our website to view addon options which expand functionality